Design

 The script runs on these applications.

-See Configure your applications.
+See (Optional) Configure script applications.

 step editing pane Configure details for the selected step.
 Some step details can only be set in this pane and not in the Editor or while performing inspection.